adoyle-h/lobash/doc/module-usages.md

 - Usage: `l.echo <string>...`
 - Description:
-  - A safe way to echo string.
+  - A easy and safe way to print string.
 Not support any options.
   - The builtin echo will get unexpected result while execute `b=( -n 123 ); echo "${b[@]}"`.
   - See https://github.com/anordal/shellharden/blob/master/how_to_do_things_safely_in_bash.md#echo--printf
 - Since: 0.1.0